BernardoLeandro1/IES/lab1/README.md

         In the pom.xml file I inserted developer, changed the java version and inserted character encoder

 In lab1.3 we learn about git, add .gitignore files to the projects.
+In this exercise I wasn't really sure what was asked, in d) e) f)